 - the floor area of the detached garage is less than 15 square metres.

-- the floor area of the garage is between 15 square metres and 30 square metres, provided the garage is at least one metre from any boundary, or it is constructed from substantially non-combustible materials.
+- the floor area of the garage is between 15 square metres and 30 square metres, provided the garage is at least one metre from any boundary, or it is constructed substantially of non-combustible materials.

 If you want to convert an integral or attached garage into habitable use, building regulations will normally apply, view specific information for garage conversions.